-I’m not talking about facial expression, or spotting while turning, although those things are important (I talk extensively about facial expressions as part of the dance, and using head movements to create expression, in my Stage Presence DVD).
+I’m not talking about facial expression, or spotting while turning, although those things are important.
 I’m talking about the head and neck moving consciously with the body as part of the dance, instead of always facing forward into the audience.

 Complete control of the body

 Aziza is a classically trained dancer with a thorough awareness of body mechanics and line.
 Watch how Aziza’s head/neck are always part of her body line in this video.

 Sometimes her chin is up, or down, sometimes you’re looking at her profile, or 3/4 profile.
 Imagine how different this dance would look if, no matter what her body was doing, her face was always pointed straight at the center of the audience.

 Looking at the audience is good — in moderation